What does the pituitary gland do?

 If the pituitary gland is not producing sufficient amounts of hormones this is called hypopituitarism.

-If hormones are being over-produced, then this can cause problems depending on the hormone creating concern.
+If hormones are being over-produced, then this can cause problems depending on which hormones are affected.

 The Society for Endocrinology has more information about the pituitary gland, including educational resources on their site You and Your Hormones.